 Although ABA providers hold many core beliefs in common, you will also find that they have differing approaches and philosophies.
 For example, some embrace sensory and medical conditions impacting behavior; others do not.
 Some consider the use of visual supports as very important and others do not.
 Some believe it is best to start with augmentative communication systems in some cases; others only believe in verbal communication.
 Some focus on constantly creating new and novel situations so your child is motivated; others provide extremely rigid environments.
 Regardless, know what your child needs and what works for your child.
-You can find a list of evidence based practices at the website for the National Professional Development Center on ASD at http://autismpdc.fpg.unc.edu/content/ebp-update.
+You can find a list of evidence based practices at the website for the National Professional Development Center on ASD at https://autismpdc.fpg.unc.edu/node/1.
 Some of these strategies are strictly associated with ABA; others are not.
 This list includes strategies that have also been validated for schools.
-You can also order a free copy of the National Standards Project Report from the National Autism Center at http://www.nationalautismcenter.org/nsp/reports.php.
-This report focuses on those practices also associated with clinical settings.

 ABA providers and centers charge different rates.
 Costs will vary greatly.
 Please do not assume more expensive programs or providers always provide better services.
 Like other businesses, buildings, marketing and salaries impact costs.
 Also look at the stability of staff – does the provider or center keep staff for a long time?
 The faster the turnover the more training they have to provide staff and this can affect both costs and the quality of services that are provided.
 Make sure you ask about costs of various providers and centers before you make any decisions.
 And be aware of billing and insurance practices.